Heather Anderson: Representative career

 Anderson's first representative honour was in the ACT Under 18 Youth Girls team (aged 15) that played NSW in Wollongong in mid 2009.
 She followed this with selection in the ACT youth girls team for the same match in 2010, 2011 and 2012, including being recognised as best on ground at the 2010 match at Reid Oval, Canberra.

-Anderson was selected in the ACT/NSW Under 18 team for the National Carnival in 2010, 2011 and 2012, was named as co-captain in 2010 and named in the All-Australian team in 2010 and 2011.
+Anderson was selected in the ACT/NSW Under 18 team for the National Carnival in 2010, 2011 and 2012, was named as co-captain in 2010 and was named in the All-Australian team in 2010 and 2011.

 Anderson was selected for the ACT Women's team at age 16 to play at the 2011 national carnival.
 She was also selected in the 2013 team for the national carnival, and was named in the All-Australian team and best-on-ground in the Division 2 final against South Australia.

 In the draft for the 2015 Exhibition Matches, Anderson was taken with pick 19 by the Western Bulldogs.
 Playing as a rebounding defender, she was among the top possession-getters for the Bulldogs in the game at the MCG in May.
 Anderson rotated through the midfield and as a defender in the game at Etihad Stadium in August.